onmax/nimiq-awesome/README.md

 - [Nimiq Styles](https://nimiq.github.io/nimiq-style/): The official Nimiq style rules and guidelines.
 - [Nimiq CSS](https://github.com/onmax/nimiq-ui/tree/main/packages/nimiq-css): A modern and more robust UI library for Nimiq.
 Implement Nimiq's design language in your own projects with CSS or UnoCSS.
 - [Nimiq Icons](https://www.nimiq.com/developers/build/ui/design/icons): An iconify icon set for Nimiq.
 Use it in your own projects with iconify solutions in any framework.
+[Source code](https://github.com/onmax/nimiq-ui/tree/main/packages/nimiq-icons)
 - [Nimiq Identicons](https://github.com/nimiq/identicons): A JS library for generating identicons from Nimiq addresses.
-- [Nimiq Identicons ESM](https://github.com/onmax/identicons-esm): A fork of the Nimiq Identicons library with ESM, different environments support and more.
+- [Nimiq Identicons ESM](https://onmax.github.io/nimiq-identicons/): A fork of the Nimiq Identicons library with ESM, different environments support and more.
+[Source code](https://github.com/onmax/nimiq-identicons)

 ## Explorers